Qiskit/RFCs/####-release_cycle.md

 Regularly, `main` should be merge into `next/X+1` to keep it up-to-date.
 The suggestion is for every minor release, at least.

+### QPY support

+A new major release `X` has support to dump on QPY in the same version than the final minor version `X-1`.
+This allows `X` to dump QPY that can be loaded with `X-1`.
+Minor releases can increase the version of QPY but should always support the QPY version in the final minor release of `X-1` until the end-of-life of `X-1`.

 ### Suggested upgrade path